 In recent years, the EV has become a common sight on our roads.
 The latest Teslas are an increasingly-frequent sight, as are their red and white Supercharger stations.
-I’ve got numerous friends driving the Nissan LEAF, Chevrolet Bolt, and Hyundai Kona EV, too.
+I’ve got numerous friends driving the Nissan LEAF

 There’s at least one reason why we don’t see more of them though, I figure.

 A friend summed it up nicely with a question.